Canon 70D vs Sony A7 II

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 70D lacks such a headphone port.

-Both the 70D and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the A7 II have been discontinued, but can regularly be found used on ebay.
 The 70D was replaced by the Canon 80D, while the A7 II was followed by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 70D and A7 II can be found, respectively, in the Canon 70D Manual (free pdf) or the online Sony A7 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 70D or the Sony A7 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.